hoagsie/vtm/resonance.md

 as Resonance.
 This is a tool crucial to all vampires and not just the alchemists or blood mages who can utilize these emotions in their work.
-Resonances strengthen the Kindred's powers as determined by their
-<a href="Blood_Potency" class="wikilink" title="Blood Potency">Blood
-Potency</a> and sometimes, with the right amount of kick to it, can give other benefits known as **Dyscrasia**.[1]
+Resonances strengthen the Kindred's powers as determined by their [Blood Potency](./blood_potency.md) and sometimes, with the right amount of kick to it, can give other benefits known as **Dyscrasia**.[1]

 ## The Resonances